 Clynelish remains in operation today, however, with an excellent 14-year-old the main release from current owner Diageo.
 Such is the depth of the Clynelish character, the spirit is hugely popular amongst blenders and from time to time, casks find their way into the hands of independent bottlers like Berry Bros & Rudd.

-Berry Bros & Rudd has operated from it’s flagship store in St. James Street, London since 1698.
-It holds two royal warrants and can count Lord Byron and William Pitt the Younger amongst it’s past customers.
-In 1923 they created well known blended whisky ‘Cutty Sark’ which they later sold to Edrington, obtaining the Glenrothes Single Malt brand in return.
-They also continue to release a series of excellent single cask, single malts and single grain whiskies from a variety of distilleries – including the afore-mentioned Clynelish.
+Berry Bros & Rudd has operated from its flagship store in St. James Street, London since 1698.
+Holders of two royal warrants, they count Lord Byron and William Pitt the Younger amongst their former customers.
+Today, as well as managing the Glenrothes single malt brand, they bottle a variety of single cask, single malts from multiple distilleries.

 Bottled at 55.5%, this Clynelish was distilled in 1997 and bottled in 2014, from cask number 6871.